antfu/talks/2025-05-23/src/slides.md

 </v-clicks>

 <!--
-And then, thanks to the flexibility and also the full context available in the flat config, it also make the type generation possible. [click]
+And then, thanks to the flexibility and also the full context available in the flat config, it also make the type generation possible.
+I made another tool called `eslint-typegen`. [click]

 Simply wrap the entire config array you exported with the typegen function, it will generate a local .d.ts file based on all the plugins you have installed.
 This provides you with autocomplete and typechecks for all the rules are you using.
 -->